Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 One advantage of the interactive LCD screen is it shows you exactly how much run time is left down to the second.

-The V7 doesn’t have this feature or a precise battery indicator, only a single LED underneath the handle.
+The V7 doesn’t have this feature or a precise battery indicator; it only has a single LED under the handle.

 Dyson V7 battery status

-Another potential deciding factor for consumers is the battery and run time.
+Another potential deciding factor for consumers is battery life and runtime.

-The V7 uses a smaller 2100 mAh lithium-ion battery which is lighter but with a shorter range of around 32 minutes, while the Outsize uses a larger 3600 mAh version with a run time of over 85 minutes with the standard nozzle.
+The V7 uses a smaller 2100 mAh lithium-ion battery, which is lighter but offers a shorter range of around 32 minutes, while the Outsize uses a larger 3600 mAh version with a runtime of over 85 minutes with the standard nozzle.

 Please note that the V7’s 32-minute figure is with the crevice tool.
 With the standard nozzle, that figure drops to (just under) 28 minutes.